 - next generation sequencing

 Our research spaces are state-of-the-art and span three buildings.
 Notably, The Centre for Cell Engineering is a collaboration between biologists, physical scientists, engineers and clinicians aiming to understand the cell / material interface and the micro / nano scale.
-And then building improved and new medical devices.
 In addition to increasing understanding of fundamental cell biology to new nano and micro material, the Centre aims to translate cutting-edge science to clinic.

 Through their research interests in drug development, biotechnology and clinical applications, many of our project supervisors have strong links with industry.
 We also have strong academic conections with many international collaborators in universities and research institutes.
 Funds are available through the collage of MVLS to allow visits to international laboratories where part of your project can be carried out.
 This provides an excellent opportunity for networking and increasing your scientific knowledge and skill set.